elliotxx/mdfmt/README.md

 ## Intallation

 ### Homebrew

-The elliotxx/tap has macOS and GNU/Linux pre-built binaries available:
+The `elliotxx/tap` has macOS and GNU/Linux pre-built binaries available:

 ```
 brew install elliotxx/tap/mdfmt
 ```

 ### Build from Source

+Starting with Go 1.17, you can install `mdfmt` from source using go install:

 ```
 go install github.com/elliotxx/mdfmt@latest
 ```

+*NOTE*: This will install `mdfmt` based on the latest available code base.
+Even though the goal is that the latest commit on the main branch should always be a stable and usable version, this is not the recommended way to install and use `mdfmt`.
+The version output will show `mdfmt` version (default-version) for go install based builds.

 ## Usage